MadCoderme/yoLang/README.md

 There are three parts -

 - **Input TextArea:** This takes the code as input (No code formatting sadly)
 - **Output Area:** This is where the output is displayed along with compiling information.
-You can think this as a Console.
+You can think this as a Terminal.
 - **Compiler:** Every language needs a compiler or interpreter to translate your code to something that computer can understand.
 This part of the project translates the Yo code to Javascript.
 Yo Compiler goes line by line and converts the code to executable programme.

 ## Syntax